-Having a few flowering plants around is very rewarding.
+Having many flowering plants around is very rewarding.
 And oh my!
-These spectacular plants have plenty of flowers to show-off with, making them an excellent choice if you want to add a dash of color to your surroundings.
+These spectacular plants have plenty of flowers to show off with, making them an excellent choice if you want to add a dash of colour to your surroundings.
 They are very easy to grow and care for, so you will have a friendly and independent companion for a long time!

 About Rambling Roses